muhdibee/Weather-App/README.md

 ### Weather-App
-This app provides the current temprature and cloud condition of  any  place in the world. this app uses openweathermap api to fetch data from a remote server and presents the data/information to the user.
+This app provides the current temprature and cloud condition of  any  place in the world.
+It also provide country of city inputed this app uses openweathermap api to fetch data from a remote server and presents the data/information to the user.

 ---